Saibantoril/binary_trees/README.md

 If node is NULL or the parent is NULL, return NULL
 If node has no sibling, return NULL

+18. Uncle
+mandatory
-18. Write a function that finds the uncle of a node
+Write a function that finds the uncle of a node

 Prototype: binary_tree_t *binary_tree_uncle(binary_tree_t *node);
 Where node is a pointer to the node to find the uncle